plenoptic-org/plenoptic/docs/tutorials/intro/Metamer.md

 ### Initialization

-By default, we initialize the [`metamer`](plenoptic.synthesize.metamer.Metamer.metamer) attribute with with uniformly-distributed random noise between 0 and 1.
-If you wish to use some other image for initialization, you can initialize it yourself (it must be the same shape as `target_signal`) and pass to the optional [`setup()`](plenoptic.synthesize.metamer.Metamer.setup) method before calling [`synthesize()`](plenoptic.synthesize.metamer.Metamer.synthesize).
+By default, we initialize the {attr}`metamer <plenoptic.synthesize.metamer.Metamer.metamer>` attribute with with uniformly-distributed random noise between 0 and 1.
+If you wish to use some other image for initialization, you can initialize it yourself (it must be the same shape as `target_signal`) and pass to the optional {func}`setup <plenoptic.synthesize.metamer.Metamer.setup>` method before calling {func}`synthesize <plenoptic.synthesize.metamer.Metamer.synthesize>`.

 ### Optimization basics

-You can set all the various optimization parameters you'd expect. [`setup()`](plenoptic.synthesize.metamer.Metamer.setup) has an `optimizer` arg, which accepts an uninitialized pytorch optimizer, and an `optimizer_kwargs` arg, which accepts a dictionary.
+You can set all the various optimization parameters you'd expect. {func}`setup <plenoptic.synthesize.metamer.Metamer.setup>` has an `optimizer` arg, which accepts an uninitialized pytorch optimizer, and an `optimizer_kwargs` arg, which accepts a dictionary.
 You can therefore change the optimizer from the default `Adam` and/or specify any of the arguments you would like:

 ```{code-cell} ipython3
 met = po.synth.Metamer(img, model)